 Students applying for either the doctoral (Ph.D.) or the master's degree program in Rehabilitation and Movement Science are expected to hold at least a bachelor’s degree from an accredited college or university.
-Students should have an undergraduate degree in kinesiology or a related field (e.g. biology, physics, physiology, neuroscience, biomedical or mechanical engineering, etc.).
+Students should have an undergraduate degree in kinesiology or a related field (e.g. biology, physics, physiology, neuroscience, psychology, biomedical or mechanical engineering, etc.).
 Students applying to the Ph.D. degree program are expected to hold a master's degree in kinesiology or a related field.

 All students applying for graduate study are expected to demonstrate competency in each of the following four areas: